metageni/FOCUS/README.md

 This will create a conda environment called `focus` (as specified by the `-n` argument), and install FOCUS along with all its dependencies.
 The second line activates the newly created `focus` conda environment.

-### Pip
-	# pip also install numpy and scipy
-	pip install metagenomics-focus

 ### Git